-Visiting World Heritage List K’gari or better known as Fraser Island is a must do experience when seeing Australia.
+Visiting World Heritage Listed K’gari Fraser Island is a must do experience when seeing Australia.
+Camping on Fraser Island is the best for camping and should be a spot all 4×4 enthusiasts visit.
 It’s a place where if there were only five things you could see in Qld, then Fraser Island needs to be one of them.

 Mother nature sure as heck raised the bar when she created K’gari (Fraser Island).
-With what seems like endless long stretches of pristinely clean beaches, lush rainforests, clear, clean, fresh water lakes, sandy tracks that wind and intertwine through her centre and beyond, to wildlife and clear night filled star skies.
-K’gari Fraser Island is certainly a mecca for nature lovers.
+With what seems like endless long stretches of pristinely clean beaches, lush rainforests, clear, clean, freshwater lakes, sandy tracks that wind and intertwine through her centre and beyond, to wildlife and clear night filled star skies.
+K’gari Fraser Island is indeed a mecca for nature lovers.

-If you are considering a family camping holiday on K’gari (Fraser Island) where should you start?
+If you are considering a family camping on K’gari (Fraser Island)?
+Where should you start?

-That’s like asking how long is a piece of string?
-For everyone, that answer will be different.
-We visited January of 2017, and for us, it was the perfect time.
+We visited January of 2017, and for us, it was a perfect time.
 The weather was spectacular.
 Temperatures were not too hot for our stay to be uncomfortable and not too cold that we couldn’t enjoy swimming in the many lakes on Fraser.
-School holidays was in full swing, and there were loads of families visiting which made it a lovely time for our daughter to make some mates around the campsite when we were having a little downtime back at the tent.
-For us, it would have been so disappointing if we could not have swum and enjoyed those lovely warm summer days.

 Avoid Christmas, New Year and school holidays if you don’t like crowds.
 If warm summer nights are not your thing, then look at visiting mid-year when temperatures cool down.